 “May I call you Angel?”

 She nodded yes.

 “Don’t be intimidated by all this military gear.
 We know that organized crime wants you dead.
 These bullet-proof vests and assault rifles are to protect you.
 We’ll get you there safely.
 The law requires me to handcuff you behind your back.
-Usually, we’d attach leg restraints, but I’ll forgo those if you promise not to run away?
+Usually, we’d attach leg restraints, but I’ll forgo those if you promise not to run away.
 Nod your head ‘yes’ if you’ll comply.”

 Angel signaled her compliance.
 Subramanian was gentle and efficient.
 The SWAT team formed a four-person line on either side of her, with Nivani in the lead and Mac and Ryan taking up the rear.
 The procession traversed several hallways until they reached one of the rear entrances.
 Three black SWAT vans were in a row, all vehicles open at the rear while Precinct 7 police kept the crowd of news crews and spectators at bay.

-“OK, Angel.
+“OK, Miss Angel.
 See that middle van?
 That’s our destination.
-We’re going to trot over there fast, and I want you to jump in as quickly as you can,” Nivani said.
+We’re going to trot over there fast, and I want you to jump in as quickly as possible,” Nivani said.

 It was all over in seconds.
 The crowd started cheering as Angel appeared, and several news reporters futilely shouted questions to a woman who could not speak.
 The SWAT vans began moving.
 Angel sat on a bench, surrounded by six heavily armed officers, plus Mac and Ryan.
-A couple of news drones hovered overhead, broadcasting the convoy to the 24-hour news services.
-Most of the media trucks headed out, surmising that the likely destination is is the bail bond court.
+A few news drones hovered overhead, broadcasting the convoy to the 24-hour news services.
+Most media trucks headed out, surmising the likely destination is the bail bond court.

 One of the SWAT officers asked Angel: “Would you like some water?”
 She nodded yes.

 He uncapped a water bottle and brought it to her lips.
 Angel leaned forward and closed her lips around the bottle, and he tipped it just enough to dispense the drink.
 He tilted it two more times before she backed away.
-Then, capping the bottle, he said:
+Then, capping the bottle, he said yearningly.

 “If they find you not guilty, will you have my babies?”

 “Sit down, Crowler.”
 Commander DiMarco said as everyone in the van laughed.
-Angel flashed a radiant smile, appreciating some humor in a very trying morning.
+Angel flashed a radiant smile, appreciating some humor on a very trying morning.
 Subramanian was, as always, meticulous in his planning.
 The convoy headed east to the Dan Ryan Expressway, then north to the Stevenson Expressway to the courthouse.
 Arriving at the courthouse, the SWAT team parked at a back entrance and escorted Angel and her captors into the building.
 Once SWAT nestled Angel in an interview room, Commander Subramanian removed her handcuffs.

 “Young lady, I want to thank you for your cooperation and for not going all Ninja on us.
 While there may be a debate in the police department on your tactics, I know a good heart when I see it.
 You have a good heart.
 Commander DiMarco and Officer Merrick will oversee your security now.”